 You can now install Continuous Delivery for PE directly from the console using a new Integrations page.
-Installation leverages a Bolt task requiring a limited set of paramaters, so you no longer have to install a separate module or dependencies.
+Installation leverages a Bolt task requiring a limited set of parameters, so you no longer have to install a separate module or dependencies.
 For details about installing Continuous Delivery for PE, see Install Continuous Delivery for PE from the PE console in the Continuous Delivery for PE documentation.

-puppet infrastructure run command
+infrastructure run command

 .ssh/config on your master.
 For information about available plans, run

-puppet infrastructure run --help.
+puppet infrastructure run

 Enable a new HA replica using a failed master

 After promoting a replica, you can use your old master as a new replica, effectively swapping the roles of your failed master and promoted replica.